seziCZ/bedrock-agentcore-demo/README.md

 This project illustrates how to:

 - Running a custom containerized Bedrock Agent
-- Integrating Nova models with LangChain
+- Integrating Amazon Nova models with LangChain
 - Persisting memory with Bedrock AgentCore Memory
 - Extending agents with real-world tools and logic
 - Deploying production-ready agent runtimes using AWS CDK